Learn the craft of formulating a sermon and Bible class lesson

 Many years ago, I struggled with the sermon making process.
 I could not figure out how to do sermon "outlines."
 It just would not fit, for the longest time.
 I had to find another venue for making sermons/Bible class lessons.
 I have since then been able to use outlines.

-But sometimes a person need to start where they are at in our preaching process.
+But sometimes a person needs to start where they are at in the preaching process.
 I will be giving different formats to help you, where you are at in the speaking process and growth process.
 Know that each of these formats have their strengths and weaknesses.

 None of these formats are superior to another.
 They all have their qualities.
 They also have different limitations.